Add a GoDaddy domain and set up email in Office 365

 Sign back in to GoDaddy, and choose Accept.

 Choose Finish to go back to the setup page.

 Now all incoming email messages sent to your domain will arrive in your Office 365 inboxes.

 For websites, you have a choice.
 You can leave your current website wherever it’s hosted now, even though you’ve added your domain to Office 365.
-If you decide to use the public website included with Office 365, you can start the process by choosing Public website at the Office 365 admin center.
+If you have a subscription that includes a SharePoint Online Public Website, you can start the process by choosing Public website at the Office 365 admin center.

 Frequently asked questions

 How can I set up a website with my domain name in Office 365?